chiefonboarding/ChiefOnboarding/README.md

 - File links are all temporary (signed) and therefore do expire.
 - Twilio is used for sending text messages.
 - Anymail is used for sending emails.
 You can choose between a wide variety of [email providers](https://anymail.readthedocs.io/en/stable/esps/#supported-esps).
+- Let's encrypt will automatically be set up for a secure connection.

 ## Getting started with self-hosting